LydonDev/KYRO/README.md

 ## Usage

 - Access the UI at [http://localhost:5173](http://localhost:5173) (default)
-- Use the CLI (`kyro`) for migrations, DB management, and utilities
+- Use the CLI (`kyro --help`) for migrations, DB management, and utilities
 - Authenticate via email (verification required)
 - Manage servers, projects, nodes, units from the web UI or API
+- Logs will be created for kyro backend, frontend and kyro and are viewable with `kyro logs` and clearable with `kyro logs clear`

 ---